Home » Traveling In Italy » Italy In December – Your 2023 Complete Guide

 Rome

 If you’re not interested in winter sports, Rome is an excellent option for families visiting Italy in December.
-Ride the Hop-On/Hop-Off bus, take a family tour of the Colosseum and Roman Forum, eat pizza and gelato, throw your coin into the Trevi Fountain, attend Gladiator School, explore Rome’s children’s museum, and be entertained in Piazza Navona.
+Ride the Hop-On/Hop-Off bus, take a family tour of the Colosseum and Roman Forum, eat pizza and gelato, throw your coin into the Trevi Fountain, attend Gladiator School, explore Rome’s children’s museum, explore Villa Borghese, and be entertained in Piazza Navona.

 What To Wear In Italy In December